MicrosoftDocs/mesh-docs/mesh/mesh-app/resources/troubleshooting.md

 *Contacts error: {0}*

-Displayed when an error occurs in the spaces panel. {0} is the error description.
+This message is displayed when an error occurs in the spaces panel. {0} is the error description.

 ## Custom content loading